autumntrail/term-deposit-subscription/README.md

 ## Model Evaluation

 In this project, we explored different models for binary classification to predict whether a customer would subscribe to a term deposit following a marketing call.
-The models we evaluated included Logistic Regression, Random Forests, Gradient Boosting, XGBoost, and Neural Networks.
-We started by splitting the data into training and test sets, and then used Bayesian Optimisation to fine-tune the hyperparameters, ensuring that each model was optimised for performance.
+The models we evaluated included `Logistic Regression`, `Random Forest`, `Gradient Boosting`, `XGBoost`, and `Neural Networks`.
+We started by splitting the data into training and test sets, and then applied Bayesian Optimisation to fine-tune the hyperparameters, ensuring that each model was optimised for performance.

 Due to the imbalanced nature of the dataset, we prioritised the ROC-AUC score as the main metric for evaluating model effectiveness, while also using confusion matrices to gain additional insights.
-In addition to ROC-AUC, we assessed other performance metrics such as accuracy, precision, recall, and F1 scores.
-We also considered factors like data complexity, model interpretability, and computational resources during model selection.
+In addition to ROC-AUC, we assessed other performance metrics such as accuracy, precision, recall, and F1 scores during model selection.
+We also took in consideration factors like data complexity, model interpretability, and computational resources.

 Based on our evaluation, XGBoost emerged as the best-performing model for predicting customer subscriptions.
 It provided a good balance between predictive accuracy and practical considerations such as interpretability.
 While no model delivered perfect predictions, XGBoost performed well across key metrics and offered the best trade-off between precision, recall, and ROC-AUC, making it well-suited for handling the imbalanced nature of the dataset.